Erudika/paraio.org/src/monolite/partials/031-linkedin.md

 category: Security
 ---

+**Update:** From v1.17.1 we support an easier way to login with LinkedIn [through the API](#034-api-jwt-signin).
+Authentication is implemented using JWT tokens instead of cookies.

 Support for logging in with LinkedIn is implemented by the `LinkedInAuthFilter`.
 This filter responds to requests at `/linkedin_auth`.